xetal-nv/YUGENFLOW-MONITOR-SERVER/README.md

 configuration.ini : it sets the installation in terms of gates, entries and spaces
 gateserver.ini : it contains all settings of the server itself
 measurement.ini : it contains the definitions of all emasureemnts the server needs to precomputer and provide apart form the real time data
-webservice.ini : sets the web service (incomoplete and will be separated into a separate client server)

 **1.4 COMMAND LINE OPTIONS:**